nimccoll/ase-migration/README.md

 - You will have to authenticate to Azure using Connect-AzAccount before running the script
 - The user or service principal used to authenticate must have Reader access on the source resource group and Contributor access on the target resource group
 - Make sure the destination web application does **not** exist.

+**bulk-migration/ListASEv1v2Apps.ps1**
+- You will have to authenticate to Azure using Connect-AzAccount or az login before running the script
+- The user or service principal used to authenticate must have Reader access on the ASE v1 / v2 resource group

+**bulk-migration/MigrateASEv1v2Apps.ps1**
+- You will have to authenticate to Azure using Connect-AzAccount or az login before running the script
+- The user or service principal used to authenticate must have Contributor access on the source resource groups and target resource groups listed in the .csv input file